Educators must set up for success in a virtual world to provide the best possible education to students and reach their own professional goals.

 “Among educators’ top concerns: successful remote activities and identifying struggling students.”

-THE Journal, a technology-focused education publication, shared the results of a University of Phoenix and Edelman Intelligence survey that helps to identify key concerns for educators related to virtual learning.
-Educators were most interested in opportunities to learn more about and implement processes for:
+THE Journal, a technology-focused education publication, shared the results of a University of Phoenix and Edelman Intelligence survey that helps identify critical concerns for educators related to virtual learning.
+For example, educators were most interested in opportunities to learn more about and implement processes for:

 - Creating successful remote activities.

 - Encouraging interactions with and connections between students.

 Enriching and valuable remote activities